 AgLink helps Australian farmers grow clean, quality, sustainable food and fibre for world markets

-AgLink Australia – a collection of 14 independent family-owned businesses operating in all Australian states and territories – has been helping Australian farmers grow quality, sustainable food and fibre for 32 years.
+AgLink Australia – a collection of 13 independent businesses operating from over 260 locations in all Australian states and territories – has been helping Australian farmers grow quality, sustainable food and fibre for 36 years.

-AgLink Australia has the largest group of qualified professionals providing agronomy and animal production advice, supported by the supply of reputable products to Australian farmers, helping them produce greater amounts of clean, sustainable fruit and vegetables, wheat, barley, canola, rice, sugar, cotton, wool, beef, sheep and dairy.
+AgLink Australia has one of the largest group of qualified professionals providing agronomy and animal production advice, supported by the supply of reputable products to Australian farmers.
+These staff help them produce greater amounts of clean, sustainable fruit and vegetables, wheat, barley, canola, rice, sugar, cotton, wool, beef, sheep and dairy.

 AgLink Australia has a strong focus on innovation, research and development, facilitating trials of new chemical, fertilizer and seed technology on behalf of our partner suppliers.

-Under the companies Academy, each year in excess of 8,000 hours of training, including skills in leadership and product knowledge are undertaken by our members.
+Under the companies Academy, each year in excess of 4,000 hours of training, including skills in leadership and product knowledge are undertaken by our members and their staff.